Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 | <img src="images/BoldOutline.png" width="490">  |

 ## Advanced techniques
 Now, you  learned basic cel-sheding.
 To simplify the learning process, one material is set to the character, though, in real animation/game production scenes, much more detailed  settings to various materials are indispensable.
-The followings explain some simple techniques applying different materials.
+The followings explain some simple techniques using more than two different materials.

 ### Erasing outlines in the eyes
-Sometimes, outlines in the characters' eyes shouldn't appear.
+Sometimes, outlines in the characters' eyes shouldn't be ideal.
 Create another material to erase unnecessary outlines in the eyes.

 ### Adding luster to hair
 [Highlight](Highlight.md) on hair makes the images more impressive.
 [Angel Ring](AngelRing.md.md) or [Material Capture(MatCap)](MatCap.md) would be much more specialized for hair luster.
-This time,apply MatCap on the hair.
+This time, apply MatCap on the hair.

 ## More options for stunning professional cel-shading
 The following factors are also essential in nowadays animation/game production when using cel-shading.
 Please try these out after mastering this chapter.